Which Country Is The Best For Cancer Survival After Treatment?

-There is a huge variation in cancer survival rates after treatment depending on the fact in which country cancer patients live and to which race patients belong.
+There is a huge variation in cancer survival rates after treatment depending on which country cancer patients live.
+Ethnicity also plays a role in cancer survival.

 Professor Michel Coleman from London School of Hygiene and Tropical Medicine led a team of 100 scientist who examined data from 1.9 million people living in 31 countries in 1990s.
 Researchers examined the data on cancer survival rates taken from national registries.
 The study is called CONCORD and it is mainly focused on breast, colon, rectal and prostate cancers.

 Researchers found that USA has the best score with 5 years of survival rate for breast cancer at 83.9% and prostate cancer at 91.9%.
 Japan scores the best for colon cancer at 63% and rectal cancer at 58.2% in men.
 Women living in France have the highest rates for colon and rectal cancers at 60.1% and 63.9% respectively.

 UK reported 69.7% survival rate for breast cancer, 40% for colon and rectal cancers for both for men and women, and 51.1% for prostate cancer.
 Rates varied significantly for different regions in UK.